ArchiveBox/ArchiveBox/README.md

 ## Quickstart

 ArchiveBox has [3 main dependencies](https://github.com/pirate/ArchiveBox/wiki/Install#dependencies) beyond `python3`: `wget`, `chromium`, and `youtube-dl`.
-To get started, you can [install them manually](https://github.com/pirate/ArchiveBox/wiki/Install) using your system's package manager, you can use the [automated helper script](https://github.com/pirate/ArchiveBox/wiki/Quickstart), or you can use the official [Docker](https://github.com/pirate/ArchiveBox/wiki/Docker) container.
+To get started, you can [install them manually](https://github.com/pirate/ArchiveBox/wiki/Install) using your system's package manager, use the [automated helper script](https://github.com/pirate/ArchiveBox/wiki/Quickstart), or use the official [Docker](https://github.com/pirate/ArchiveBox/wiki/Docker) container.
 All three dependencies are optional if [disabled](https://github.com/pirate/ArchiveBox/wiki/Configuration#archive-method-toggles) in settings.

 ```bash
 # 1. Install dependencies (use apt on ubuntu, brew on mac, or pkg on BSD)